VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **3.** Share an example of using the command with a path to a file as an argument.

 If I used the ls command with a path to a file as an argument then it will just output the name of the file.
-For example I used ls on the text file, en-us.txt, in the terminal and the output was en-us.txt.
+For example, I used ls on the text file, en-us.txt, in the terminal and the output was en-us.txt.
 I beleive I got this output becasue ls is used to list the information about the file and in this case it just displayed the name of the file.

 ```
 Command: [user@sahara ~]$ ls en-us.txt